Skip to main content

 Preview the template

-What is a bus 50,000 km major service?
+What is a bus 50,000 km service procedure?

 A 50,000 km service (also known as a PM-C major service) is the highest tier of scheduled preventive maintenance for school buses, coaches and transit buses.
 It is performed every 50,000 kilometres and includes all tasks from the 10,000 km (PM-A) minor service plus comprehensive additional work: full fuel and air filter replacement, complete coolant system flush, transmission and differential oil changes, full brake reline assessment, wheel bearing repack or replacement, fan belt replacement, turbocharger inspection, valve clearance adjustment, DPF forced regeneration, steering box service, suspension inspection, A/C service (refrigerant, condenser, cabin filter), body structure and underframe inspection, passenger area assessment, and full passenger safety equipment testing.
 This is a workshop-intensive service that typically takes 6 to 10 hours depending on the vehicle and any additional repairs identified.